ietf-wg-cellar/matroska-specification/codec/av1.md

 The `LuminanceMin` corresponds to __[luminance_max]__ of the Metadata OBU of type METADATA_TYPE_HDR_MDCV that MAY be found in the `CodecPrivate`.

 ## ContentEncodings\ContentEncoding\ContentCompression\ContentCompSettings
-It MAY be convenient to put the first OBUs that starts each Temporal Unit, exclusing the `Temporal Delimiter OBU`, in the `ContentCompSettings` to save space.
+It MAY be convenient to put the first OBUs that starts each Temporal Unit, excluding the `Temporal Delimiter OBU`, in the `ContentCompSettings` to save space.
 These will be added before each `Block` data when feeding the decoder and thus MUST have the same binary value for each `Block`.

 # Referenced documents